voduchuy/pacmensl/README.md

 # PACMENSL

 PACMENSL (pak-men) : Parallel Adaptive Numerical Solver Library for the Chemical Master Equation.
 The library implements the Finite State Projection algorithm to numerically solve the CME on high performance computing nodes using MPI.
-There are also objects that might be useful for implementing other flavors of the FSP for sensitivity analysis and stationary distribution.
+There are also objects that might be useful for developing parallel implementations for other flavors of the FSP for sensitivity analysis and stationary distribution.

 This is a part of the SSIT project at Munsky Group.